dc143c/clinics-service/README.md

 ## Description

 A [Nest](https://github.com/nestjs/nest) framework TypeScript based repository made as code challenge for mid back-end position at ScratchPay.
+This application also has a complete documentation file for Postman.
+Check [this file](https://github.com/dc143c/clinics-service/tree/main/postman)

 ## Installation